Drimia maritima: Poison

 The plant has also been used as a poison.
 It is very bitter, so most animals avoid it.
 Rats, however, eat it readily, and then succumb to the toxic scilliroside.
 This has made the plant a popular rodenticide for nearly as long as it has been in use as a medicine.
 The bulbs are dried and cut into chips, which can then be powdered and mixed with rat bait.
 The plant was introduced as an experimental agricultural crop in the 20th century primarily to develop high-toxicity varieties for use as rat poison.
 Interest continued to develop as rats became resistant to coumarin-based poisons.

 It has also been tested as an insecticide against pests such as the red flour beetle (Tribolium castaneum).

 Spiritual use

 Pythagoras and Dioscorides hung the bulbs with sprouted leaves outside the door in spring as protection against evil spirits.
-The bulbs are still gathered and displayed in the winter as part of Greek Christmas and new years traditions.
+The bulbs are still gathered and displayed in the winter as part of Greek Christmas and new year's traditions.